Bylaws Of The

 Section 11.
 The Board shall have full power to manage the affairs of the NDGWA, including the power to make grants and contracts and otherwise to determine the manner and extent of use of the funds of the NDGWA and is responsible for determining the availability of funds for viticulture and oenology programs.
 The Board may delegate such powers as it deems proper to committees, but such delegation shall in no way remove the responsibility of the Board for the financial stability and development of the NDGWA.

 Section 1.
-The Officers of this corporation shall be elected by the members at the annual membership meeting.
+The Officers of this corporation shall be elected by a majority of the members at the annual membership meeting following the election of board members as described in Article V. Officers shall serve for a term of one year.
 The following Officers of this corporation shall be elected: President, Vice President, Treasurer, and Secretary.
-The election as one of these four Officers shall also elect the individual to the Board.
-The President, Vice President, Treasurer, and Secretary shall in all cases be Board members, but any other Officers appointed by the Board shall not be required to be members of the Board or of the NDGWA.
+Only Board members are eligible to serve in the office of President, Vice President, Treasurer and Secretary.
+Any other Officers appointed by the Board shall not be required to be members of the Board or of the NDGWA.

 Section 2.
 The officers of the NDGWA shall have and exercise the following powers and duties.